-Blepharoplasty is a well-established surgical technique for correcting excess skin and fatty deposits in the upper or lower eyelids.
+Blepharoplasty Santa barbara is a well-established surgical technique for correcting the excess skin and fatty deposits in the upper or lower eyelids.
 There are many aesthetic procedures that are focused on other aspects of the eye, such as wrinkles and coloration.
 Different procedures and non-surgical options are available for these other cases.

 Some common cases where the procedure is not recommended include: